Your Vaccination Records Get Vaccinated Measles Guidance Sign up for E-news! Reproductive Health NMHealth Helpline 988: 24/7 LIfeline

 Resources

-• Free self-help videos on alcohol and other substances can be found through the New Mexico Health Care Authority Behavioral Health Services Division’s NM 5-Actionswebsite and can be used by people in recovery, by people who want to support loved ones, and adjunctively by healthcare professionals.
+• New Mexico Health Care Authority Behavioral Health Services Division’s NM 5-Actions Program.
+Website includes free self-help videos on alcohol and other substances that can be used by people in recovery, by people who want to support loved ones, and adjunctively by healthcare professionals.

-• Try this free screening tool to learn about how alcohol affects your health.
+• Free free screening tool to learn about how alcohol affects your health.

-• A free youth screening tool is also available.
+• Free youth screening tool is also available.

 Tribal Community Support

-Join our Tribal Alcohol Related Mortality () Workgroup to address alcohol related concerns and challenges partnering with our 24 Tribes, Nations, and Pueblos ( T.A.R.M. sign up) To be added to the listserv or join monthly online meetings please email Tribal alcohol coordinator.
+• Join our Tribal Alcohol Related Mortality (T.A.R.M.)
+Workgroup to address alcohol related concerns and challenges partnering with our 24 Tribes, Nations, and Pueblos (T.A.R.M. sign up) To be added to the listserv or join monthly online meetings please email Tribal alcohol coordinator.

 Recent Activity